johncmunson/elm-sandbox/README.md

 # Elm Sandbox

-Elm Sandbox is a boilerplate repo for spinning up toy projects.
+Elm Sandbox is a boilerplate repo for spinning up toy projects, prototyping new ideas, and learning Elm.
 It is essentially a dev environment wrapped around the [buttons](https://elm-lang.org/examples/buttons) example from the Elm documentation.
-The emphasis of this project is on learning and ease of use for beginners.
+Reach for this project when the Elm repl is too limited for your prototyping or learning needs.

 ## Getting Started